laynejohnson13/AUG10HHA506/README.md

 # AUG10HHA506
 scratch repo to delete later

-## this is a scrtach file
-- bullet 1
-- bullet 2
-- bullet 3
+## modifification here is part of my dev branch 1